open-contracting-extensions/ocds_sustainability_extension/README.md

 }
 ```

-If there is a free-text description of the sustainability goal:
+If there is a description of the sustainability goal:

 ```json
 {